ICJIA/icjia-accessibility-status/docs/deployment/laravel-forge.md

 - The configuration routes traffic based on URL path:
   - `/` → Frontend (React SPA)
   - `/api/` → Backend (Express API)
-  - `/docs/` → Documentation (Docusaurus)
-- All three services run on localhost but on different ports
+- Both services run on localhost but on different ports (5173 and 3001)

 ## Step 6: Install PM2 and Configure